grygy/pv217-microservices-materials/08/README.md

 #### Types

 1. Startup -- If all necessary configurations are loaded.
-2. Liveness -- If live probe fails that means the service is not running, cannot be recovered, and should be restarted.
+2. Liveness -- If the liveness probe fails that means the service is not running, cannot be recovered, and should be restarted.
 3. Readiness -- If the application is ready to serve requests.
 Dependencies, database, external services are connected.
 If the readiness probe fails, the service is not yet ready to serve traffic.

 ### SmallRye Health